Taig/gulp-filename-media-query/README.md

 ##### `on.build` : `function( mediaType, expressions, block, suffix )`
 default: [String](index.coffee#L29) (Vanilla CSS media query)

-Allows to hook into the media query generation process in order to support preprocessor favours such as SCSS or SASS.
+Allows to hook into the media query generation process in order to support preprocessor flavours such as SCSS or SASS.

 ## Examples